 - Put back in the oven and bake for 15 to 20 minutes or until the color of the top turn medium brown.

 - Remove from the oven and let cool.

-- Brush with butter and sprinkle some sugar on top.
-You can also top this with grated coconut.
+- Brush with butter and top with grated coconut.

 - Serve.
 Share and enjoy!